BGoldenberg161/SuperSkierBro/README.md

 Any feedback is welcomed and appreciated.
 Feel free to fork and clone this repo.
 Although I am busy, I will periodically check in for any pull requests!
 I would love for this game to continue to improve over time, but at the very least...
 Enjoy!

 ### Shoutouts
 Thanks to the Shit Skiers Say youtube video for the bro sound effect, and to Get Safe! by Camp Gnartron for the ski patrol and yeti voices.
+And obviously mucho thanks to the many classmates for the creative ideas!!